-MBX Supplier Code Of Conduct
+MBX Code Of Conduct

-Supplier represents and warrants that Supplier and Products shall comply with all governmental regulations and laws, EICC Code of Conduct and all Laws relevant to health, safety, human rights, regulations associated with human trafficking and slavery, labor, ethics and the environment (including but not limited to ROHS, WEE and Reach).Anti-Harassment Policy
+MBX represents and warrants that we shall comply with all governmental regulations and laws, EICC Code of Conduct and all Laws relevant to health, safety, human rights, regulations associated with human trafficking and slavery, labor, ethics and the environment (including but not limited to ROHS, WEE and Reach).

 Human Rights Policy

-MBX fully supports the United Nations Framework and Guiding Principles on Business and Human Rights and expects the Supplier to respect all human rights, including labor rights, throughout its business activities.
+MBX fully supports the United Nations Framework and Guiding Principles on Business and Human Rights and expects the supplier to respect all human rights, including labor rights, throughout its business activities.

 California Supply Chain Transparency Act – MBX supports this act which was created to help eradicate human trafficking and slavery worldwide.
 We require direct suppliers to certify that materials incorporated into their product comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-The Supplier must comply with all applicable ethical trade laws and regulations in the countries where materials are sourced, produced and incorporated into MBX product.
+MBX complies with all applicable ethical trade laws and regulations in the countries where materials are sourced, produced and incorporated into MBX product.

 If you have any questions about this code of conduct, please contact us at